Speicherstadt

 Opening hours:

-July to October: Tuesday to Sunday 10 a.m.-5 p.m.
+July to October: Tuesday to Sunday 10 am – 5 pm

-The Burg Coffee Museum in the Genussspeicher.
+The Coffee Museum Burg in the Gourmet Warehouse

 Hamburg, Speicherstadt, Illumination Block V und X